Take Five: 'Our currency, your problem' - all over again | MarketScreener

 These are busy days for the International Monetary Fund.
 Preoccupied with the coronavirus fallout, it is also being asked to resolve the mess in several emerging markets where things have gone sour.

-An IMF team will wrap up a three-day visit to Lebanon on Sunday.
-While the aim is ostensibly to dispense "technical advice" on a crippling financial crisis, it may not be long before the fund is asked by Beirut for a formal bailout
+An IMF team has extended a visit to Lebanon which was meant to wrap up on Sunday.
+While the aim is ostensibly to dispense "technical advice" on a crippling financial crisis, it may not be long before the fund is asked by Beirut for a formal bailout.

 The lender is also fighting fires in Argentina.
 It ended a week-long visit with a verdict that the country needed a plan to restructure debt.
 Of course, there are those who say the fund is only sorting out a mess it helped create; Argentine economy minister Martin Guzman claims austerity policies prescribed under the fund's 2018 bailout contributed to the crisis.